dbmi-bgm/magma/docs/workflow-run.rst

             }
       ]

-      ## Specific input for workflow-run
+      ## Specific input for meta-workflow-run
       "input": []

-      ## Specific output for workflow-run
+      ## Specific output for meta-workflow-run
       "output": []
     }